Hunger exists everywhere—both internationally and right here in North America. The reasons are complex, varied, and often interconnected.

 We are facing the greatest environmental challenge in history: climate change.
 The poorest countries, who contribute least to the growing issue of climate change, are the most affected by it.
 Climate change is damaging food and water security in significant ways.
 Meeting the needs of these communities (and ultimately eradicating hunger) depends heavily on how we address climate change.
 To learn more, visit our Creation Care page.

 Malnourishment is a natural consequence of hunger, and we’re familiar with what it looks like for a child to be malnourished.
 There is another form of malnutrition, often referred to as “hidden hunger,” that stems from the quality rather than the quantity of food.
+Malnutrition is particularly damaging when mothers and their child are in the pre-natal or infant stage.
 Lacking quality nutrients, one in four children in the developing world face health problems such as the stunting of growth and development and higher susceptibility to disease.
+It is equally important that mothers, in addition to their children, have access to nutritious food and care.

 Why we care